-5) Millicom investments in African Internet Holding GmbH (AIH) and Helios Towers Africa (HTA) - also refer to note A.3.2. of the consolidated financial statements Millicom's shareholding in AIH and HTA diluted during 2016 as a result of previous committed cash calls and new investors' funding.
+5) Millicom investments in African Internet Holding GmbH (AIH) and Helios Towers Africa (HTA) - also refer to note A.3.2. of the consolidated financial statements in Millicom's 2016 Annual Report Millicom's shareholding in AIH and HTA diluted during 2016 as a result of previous committed cash calls and new investors' funding.
 As a result, Millicom's shareholding in both companies reduced to 10% and 23%, respectively.
 This has triggered the recognition of a total net dilution gain of US\$59 million in the Group income statement.

 The accounting treatment of the latter was presented and discussed with the Committee

-6) Impairment testing - also refer to note E.1.6. of the consolidated financial statements
+6) Impairment testing - also refer to note E.1.6. of the consolidated financial statements in Millicom's 2016 Annual Report